5 Days in Phuket

 Samsen Villa

-Michelin-recognised Thai restaurant with a riverside setting along the Ping River in central Chiang Mai.
+Michelin-recommended Thai restaurant on the Ping River in central Chiang Mai, popular with tour groups.

 Buatong Waterfall-Chet Si Fountain National Park